valbersilva/unifbingo/README.md

 ]
 ```

-Logs are created automatically for all role changes.
+Logs are created automatically for all role changes and user creations feitas por usuários autenticados.

 ---